 - Then, add khus khus paste in it and stir continuously till it gets thick consistency.

 - When the paste turns to semi solid and stop sticking in the pan, khus khus halwa is ready to serve.

-- Put it off from the flame and transfer into a serving bowl; garnish with sliced almonds and elaichi powder and serve hot.
+- Put it off from the flame and transfer into a serving bowl; garnish with sliced almonds and cardamom powder and serve hot.

 4. ‘Gond ke Laddu’ for Indian Mother after Delivery:

 ‘Gond ke laddu’ is a certain type of traditional Indian food which is delicious as well as nutritious.
-Generally, these laddu are offered to new mother (jachcha or prasuta in Hindi) from the elders (mother, mother-in-law or grand mother) during the first forty days after delivery.
-These ‘Gond ke laddu’ are full of nourishment and help new mother to regain energy and strength after child’s birth.
+Generally, these laddu are offered to new mother by the elders (mother, mother-in-law or grand mother) during the first forty days after delivery.
+These ‘Gond ke laddu’ help new mother to regain energy and strength after child’s birth.

-History says, these laddu were originally invented by the father of Indian surgery and medicine – Susruta – for medicinal purposes.
+As history says, these laddu were initially invented by the father of Indian surgery and medicine – ‘Susruta’ for medicinal purpose.
 ‘Gond ke laddu’ have warm properties and very good for nursing mothers.
-Ingredients used in these laddu are edible gum (gond), ghee, gur or sugar, nuts, dry fruits, and natural herbs.
+Ingredients used in these laddu are edible gum (gond), ghee, jaggery, nuts, dry fruits, and natural herbs.
 Gond is very nourishing and is rich in calcium and protein.
-In addition, mixing with dry fruits and other herbs, it works amazingly to prevent backache and joint pain.
-‘Gond ke laddu’ are rich in fat and fibre and provide enough energy to new mother (jachcha) after delivery.
+In addition, it also prevents backache and joint pain generally occurred after delivery.
+‘Gond ke laddu’ are rich in fat and fiber and provide enough energy to new mother (jachcha) after delivery.

 Ingredients used in ‘Gond ke Laddu’:

 makahana, Dried dates) 400 gm (100 gm each)

 ashwagandha, kamarkas) 100 gm (20 gm each)